 Second, by standing up a dedicated team, management acknowledges that a separate set of goals and metrics are needed and, ideally, will make meeting those goals the focus of at least one person’s full-time job.

 Dedicated teams also enjoy the autonomy to manage and develop their own talent and unique skill sets.
 For DPE to succeed, it is necessary to find software development professionals that have a passion and affinity for supporting development teams in matters of productivity and efficiency.

 Finally, the mere presence of dedicated teams reflects a milestone in the maturity of any new business or technical discipline.
 In this context, it is noteworthy that many high-profile companies that have achieved or aspire to a high level of maturity in this area have long ago established dedicated DPE teams.

 2. Return on Investment

 While you can realize some DPE benefits without a dedicated full-time team, the magnitude and sustainability of those gains won’t be as great.
-For example, it’s easy to quantify the annual dollar savings from using DPE build and test acceleration technologies, like build caching and distributed testing, to shave minutes off of your average build time (i.e., cost per engineering minute * average build time reduction in minutes * average number of builds per year).
+For example, it’s easy to quantify the annual dollar savings from using DPE build and test acceleration technologies, like build caching and test distribution, to shave minutes off of your average build time (i.e., cost per engineering minute * average build time reduction in minutes * average number of builds per year).
 A dedicated team not only provides the expertise to implement these DPE acceleration technologies and optimize their results, but can also ensure that build and test times don’t regress over time.